top of page

 a 4 storey whiskey warehouse, with a stone first floor and red brick upper floors, and 10 rows of windows, and the historic white water tower behind it

-It was extremely hot, so we headed inside a Warehouse to continue the tour, where the angels share and atmospheric changes in the warehouses was explained.
-It is all standard stuff, but delivered with enthusiasm and David knew his stuff.
+It was extremely hot, so we headed inside a Warehouse to continue the tour, where the angels share and atmospheric changes in the warehouses were explained.
+It is all standard stuff, but delivered with enthusiasm, and David knew his stuff.
 We got lots of details, but explained using references for context from anything from teabags, home cooking, to children.
 Their oldest product, the Pappy Van Winkel 23 year old, which we can buy in the UK for £6800, starts as a 53 gallon barrel, yet they take out just 3-5 gallons of product after ageing.
 That's why it is so sought after.
-This is the first place where the costs of ageing were fully explained, space, employment, yearly tax and more.
+This was the first place where the costs of ageing were fully explained, space, employment, yearly tax and more.
 He also had great advice for tackling whiskey snobbery.

 "The world's best bourbon...is the one you like.
 Stay humble and blind taste everything."
 (David, Buffalo Trace)